KEO: Knowledge Extraction on OMIn via Knowledge Graphs and RAG for Safety-Critical Aviation Maintenance: Related Work

 \subsection{Enhancing LLMs with RAG}

-RAG enhances LLMs by incorporating external information beyond their context window, allowing models to remain lightweight while compensating for limited parametric memory.
-Approaches differ in how retrieval results are integrated: appending retrieved documents to prompts~\cite{Ram-TACL2023}, injecting them into hidden layers via cross-attention~\cite{Borgeaud-PMLR2022}, or leveraging memory layers for entity-specific representations~\cite{De-arXiv2021, Fevry-EMNLP2020}.
-Others combine outputs with token-level distributions over nearest-neighbor tokens~\cite{Shi-EMNLP2022}.
-Despite these variations, most rely on embedding-based retrieval of text chunks.
-Such \textit{text-chunk RAG} often produces redundant, unstructured context, limiting support for complex reasoning.
-In contrast, our method KEO employs KGs to provide structured, dataset-wide context, enabling more coherent sensemaking.
+RAG enhances LLMs with external information beyond the context window.
+Retrieval can be integrated by appending documents to prompts~\cite{Ram-TACL2023}, injecting them through cross-attention~\cite{Borgeaud-PMLR2022}, using memory layers for entity representations~\cite{De-arXiv2021, Fevry-EMNLP2020}, or combining outputs with nearest-neighbor token distributions~\cite{Shi-EMNLP2022}.
+Most approaches still rely on embedding-based text chunks, which often yield redundant context and weaker support for complex reasoning.
+In contrast, KEO uses KGs to provide structured, dataset-wide context.